-In TNPL, the Audit Committee was established even before the introduction of the Corporate Governance code (Cl.49 (III A of the earlier Listing Agreement).
-For the financial year 2018-2019 the following five non-executive Independent Directors are the members in the Audit Committee:
+In TNPL, the Audit Committee was established even before the introduction of the Corporate Governance code (CI.49) (III A of the earlier Listing Agreement).
+For the financial year 2019-2020 the following five non-executive Independent Directors are the members in the Audit Committee:

 - 1. Thiru V Chandrasekaran, Chairman of the Committee

-- 2. Thiru N Narayanan, IAS (Retd.), Member
+- 2. Thiru N Narayanan, IAS (Retd.), Member (upto 13.07.2019)

 - 3. Thiru V Nagappan, Member

 - 4. Tmt Soundara Kumar, Member

-- 5. Thiru V Narayanan (upto 18.09.2018)
+- 5. Thiru P B Santhanakrishnan